PromoterPredict/PromoterStrengthPredictorML/README.md

 Contributions:

-1. Model.py is the standalone.
-Install latest versiosn of numpy, Biopython and matplotplib and execute at the OS prompt:
+1. model.py is the standalone.
+Install the latest version of numpy, Biopython and matplotplib; ensure that the path to the libraries of -35 and -10 motifs (available in the Datasets folder) in the program is correct, and execute:

     $python model.py